Ife2002/Fluid/README.md

 # Fluid
-Fluid is a subcription API to collect recurring payments on Solana.
+Fluid is a subcription plugin for dapps to collect recurring payments on Solana.
 ## Features:
 - Private subcription payments,
 - Notifications when your wallet balance is to low for payments